Symmetric Solutions to Symmetric Partial Difference Equations: introduction

-Symmetry considerations in the study of differential equations is an ancient subject, and the invention of the spherical coordinate system was to solve differential equations, such as Laplace's equation, which exhibit rotational symmetry about a point.
-Similary the cylindrical coordinate system was invented to solve differential equations admitting rotational symmetry about an axis, as in Maxwell's equations describing the electromagnetic field produced by current flowing in a straight wire.
+Symmetry considerations in the study of differential equations is a subject with a long distinguished tradition, and is of singular importance in Physics.
+The invention of the spherical coordinate system to solve differential equations exhibiting rotational symmetry about a point (such as Laplace's equation), or of the cylindrical coordinate system to solve differential equations admitting rotational symmetry about an axis (as in Maxwell's equations describing the electromagnetic field produced by current flowing in a straight wire), are fundamental.
 E.~Noether's theorem in the setting of Lagrangian systems reduces the existence of first integrals to one prameter groups of symmetries of the Lagrangian \cite{a}.
 Thus the very possibility of solving a differential equation by quadrature is related to the existence of symmetries.

-Symmetry plays an fundamental role in the design of engineering systems.
-For instance, it is an important question to determine whether a system described by a submodule $P$, as above, admits a vector potential.
-This possibility is crucial in the design of controllers \cite{stek}, and also in theoretical questions regarding the construction of special wave-like trajectories of the system \cite{hhs}.
-An important question here is whether a symmetric system admits a symmetric vector potential, and the answer turns out to be in the affirmative.
-Such questions of engineering import will however not be pursued here.
+It is an important question to determine whether a system described by partial differential operators admits a vector potential \cite{pom}, a question also important in the setting of difference operators.
+This possibility is crucial in the construction of wave-like trajectories of the system \cite{hhs}, as well as in engineering problems such as controller design \cite{stek}.
+An important issue here is the construction of these wave-like trajectories or controllers which are also invariant under the same group of symmetries as the system, and the answer reduces to the construction of a symmetric vector potential.
+Such questions will however not be pursued here.